Glossary & Resources

 The Counselling Directory provides a wealth of information about ADHD, practical advice, and access to qualified and insured counsellors who are members of professional bodies.

-With a network of over 27,000 professionals, there’s always a local counsellor available to support those in need.
 The directory also highlights organisations offering free or low-cost counselling options, ensuring support is accessible to everyone.

 As a platform referenced by the NHS and Mind, and holding the PIF TICK for trusted information, they are committed to providing reliable resources for individuals and families navigating ADHD.